mikesamuel/template-tag-common/README.md

   return { raw, contexts }
 }

-// Called with the result above, then the static chunks of text, then the
+// Called with the contexts computed above, the static chunks of text,
-// dynamic values to compute the actual result. function interpolateValuesIntoCsv({ raw, contexts }, strings, values) {
+// then the dynamic values to compute the actual result. function interpolateValuesIntoCsv({ raw, contexts }, strings, values) {
   const len = values.length
   let result = ''